Phoenix mandates wearing masks amid surge of virus cases

 The state Department of Health Services reported 3,246 additional cases, increasing the statewide total to 46,689 along with 1,312 deaths, including 41 reported Friday.

-Arizona has emerged as a national hot spot for coronavirus since Gov. Doug Ducey lifted his stay-home orders in mid-May.
+Arizona has emerged as a national hot spot for the coronavirus since Gov. Doug Ducey lifted his stay-home orders in mid-May.

 Friday’s number surpassed previous records of 2,519 cases reported Thursday and 2,392 on Tuesday.